 You are your child’s first and most important teacher.
 Every day you’re helping your child learn new information, skills and ways of behaving.

 Teaching skills to children can be an important first step in managing their behaviour.
 For example, if your child doesn’t know how to set the table, she might refuse to do it – because she can’t do it.
 The solution?
 Teaching her how.

-There are several ways you can help children learn everything from basic self-care to more complicated social skills – instructions, modelling, shaping and step by step.
+There are three key ways you can help children learn everything from basic self-care to more complicated social skills:

-If you have any concerns about your child’s behaviour or development, see your GP or your child and family health nurse.
+Remember that skills take time to develop, and practice is important.
+But if you have any concerns about your child’s behaviour, development or ability to learn new skills, see your GP or your child and family health nurse.

 Instructions: teaching skills by telling

 This is just teaching your child how to do something by explaining what to do or how to do it.
 You probably give instructions and explanations to your child all the time.

 - Give instructions only when you have your child’s attention.
 Use your child’s name and encourage your child to look at you while you speak.

 - Get down to your child’s physical level to speak.